April 8, 2020 • Life for Leaders

 Today’s devotion is the fifth in a Life for Leaders series focusing on the seven last words of Christ from the cross.
-If you missed the previous entries in this series, you can find them at our Life for Leaders page on our website.
+If you missed the previous entries in this series, you can find them on our Life for Leaders page on our website.

 In the account of the crucifixion in the Gospel of John, Jesus said “I am thirsty” (John 19:28).
 No doubt he experienced extreme thirst while being crucified.
 He would have lost a substantial quantity of bodily fluid, both blood and sweat, through being crucified and through what he had endured prior to crucifixion.
 Thus his statement, “I am thirsty” was, on the most obvious level, a report of a physical feeling and a request for something to drink.
-In response, the soldiers gave Jesus “sour wine” (John 19:29), a cheap beverage common among lower class people in the first century A.D.
+In response, the soldiers gave Jesus “sour wine” (John 19:29), a cheap beverage common among lower-class people in the first century A.D.

-John notes that Jesus said “I am thirsty,” not only as a statement of physical reality, but also in order to “fulfill the scripture.”
+John notes that Jesus said “I am thirsty,” not only as a statement of physical reality but also in order to “fulfill the scripture.”
 Though there is no specific reference in the text of the Gospel, it’s likely that John was thinking of Psalm 69, which includes this passage:

 Insults have broken my heart,